Advanced automation

 Increasing capacity automatically as required

-A major advantage of having processes almost completely automated is that the capacity can easily be scaled up.
+A major advantage of having processes almost completely automated is that capacity can easily be scaled up.
 Just as the manufacturing and construction machinery can be repaired automatically, more manufacturing machinery can also be created by machine, as needed.

 This capability means we will be able to do things that are simply not possible at the moment.
 Mega-scale engineering projects become feasible.
 If a task is complicated, tedious and a great effort we only need to design the system for the job and let it get on with it.
 Easier said than done of course.
 But as these systems become more sophisticated, so will the design tools used to create them.
-People will be able to interface with these complex systems at ever higher levels of abstraction (although there should be plenty who understand the lower levels too).
+People will be able to interface with these complex systems at ever higher levels of abstraction (although there will be plenty of technically-minded who understand the lower levels too).
 It will be similar to high-level programming languages hiding the lower levels of code - the individual nuts and bolts will be like the zeros and ones of machine code 11px-Wikipedia_logo.jpg.

 Automated infrastructure refers to the key infrastructure needed for advanced automation being a fully closed loop.
 These systems have the capacity to self-maintain and self-repair with little or no human intervention, keeping themselves in the condition and within the parameters set by the engineers.
 Systems such as transport networks, power generation, water treatment plants, mines, material processing plants, factories and other industrial systems.
 If these systems are all automated and interface with each other, the means for production for humanity will be ultimately efficient and scalable.
+These complex systems can be developed using the power of open collaborative design, which has the additional benefit of giving transparency to their development.
+Having the industrial infrastructure fully automated means it can be easily scaled up to provide everything that the global population requires with ultimate flexibility, and it frees people up to do things that people are good at and want to do.35px-More_large.png

 edit